finch04/website/docs/en/index.md

     details: Convenient for club members to manage their personal information here, and also manage club announcements.
 Improved the cohesion of the club and facilitated the communication of club members.
     link: https://gitee.com/TSGU-OSC
     icon: ®
-  - title: Club project warehouse
+  - title: Minecraft In OHC
-    details: The club project warehouse is an important collaboration and management tool that can help team members better collaborate, develop, and maintain club projects, and improve project quality and efficiency.
-Club members can share or develop related projects together here
+    details: The club MC server, with its stable operation, rich community activities, friendly community atmosphere, organized team gameplay, customized gaming experience, and good security, provides players with a higher quality and fun Minecraft gaming environment.
+Club members can also relax during their busy studies.
     link: https://gitee.com/TSGU-OSC
-    icon: 🔧
+    icon: 📦️
 ---